gohugoio/hugo/strategy.md

 ### Editorial/Content

 - [ ] Basic style guide
-    - The style guide should server to facilitate a more consistent UX for the site but not deter contributors to the documentation
+    - The style guide should facilitate a more consistent UX for the site but not be so complex as to deter documentation contributors
-- [X] Contribution guidelines (see [working draft on live site](https://hugodocsconcept.netlify.com/contribute-to-hugo/contribute-to-the-hugo-docs/))
+- [X] Contribution guidelines (see [WIP on live site](https://hugodocsconcept.netlify.com/contribute-to-hugo/contribute-to-the-hugo-docs/))
-- [X] Standardized content types (i.e, [see current archetypes](https://github.com/rdwatters/hugo-docs-concept/tree/master/themes/hugodocs/archetypes)
+- [X] Standardized content types (see [WIP archetypes in source](https://github.com/rdwatters/hugo-docs-concept/tree/master/themes/hugodocs/archetypes)
 - [X] New content model, including taxonomies ([see tags page][tagspage])
 - [ ] DRY.
 New shortcodes for repeat content (e.g., lists of aliases, page variables, site variables, and others)
 - [X] New site architecture and content groupings